 5 Corrected Data

-12) QAQC code definitions –
+12) QAQC code definitions

-[Instructions/Remove: This section details the secondary QAQC Code definitions used in combination with the flags above.
-Include the following excerpt.]

 QAQC codes are used in conjunction with QAQC flags to provide further documentation of the data and are also applied by insertion into the associated flag column.
 There are three (3) different code categories, general, sensor, and comment.
 General errors document general problems with the deployment or YSI datasonde, sensor errors are sensor specific, and comment codes are used to further document conditions or a problem with the data.
 Only one general or sensor error and one comment code can be applied to a particular data point, but some comment codes (marked with an * below) can be applied to the entire record in the F_Record column.